biototem/MSI_classifier/README.md

 ## MIL_method

 This directory provides training and testing scripts of MIL & naive method  for microsatellite instability predicting in CRC histology.
 You can see more details in **./MIL_method/README.md**.

+# For academic research use only, please contact us at info@bio-totem for commercial use.